 As for skimpy clothing on the females (or barbarians, I'm not bothered by unrealistic armor when the related combat mechanics are so abstracted.
 If you have war axe, it doesn't matter if you hit with the pointy spike (stab), the blade (forehand), or the hammer (backhand) - it just does its damage number and you have to whack that Goatman 12 times getting its health points down to zero.
 It also doesn't matter where you hit (an attack is just a click), so you can't really stab the girls in the bare midriff for a critical.

 Also, Monsters often have arbitrary resistances and stats, and info like that is rarely ever communicated to the player in an intuitive way.
 No monster ever drops what it's actually wearing.
 Instead you have stuff like bee swarms dropping breastplates and town portals.
+In the heat of battle, you can't really choose what you're facing so it's just best to have overall good defences.

 Most computer RPG games are about popping the bubble wrap and climb that nonlinear level curve.
 See those damage numbers float over the heads of the enemies.
 So, with systems like that, the issue of practical armour design hasn't really bothered me.
 All I need to be told as a player is whether my outfit looks cooler than before... so it's relative.
 One might even say that sexy armour "affordable" with systems like these (could be optional though, and maybe there ought to be some Yaoi type speedo armour for the males?).